 Maybe you live in a beach town and see boats all the time.
 Or you have waterfront property with your own cruiser parked in the backyard.
 But whether you’re routinely exposed to boats or you just see them on TV, dreaming about boats can send a significant spiritual message.

 But what do these boat dreams mean?
-Deciphering boat dream meanings relies on context and other important clues.
+Dream interpretation of the boat relies on context and other important clues.
 You’ll need to focus on how you felt during the dream and confirm your perspective.
 Were you driving the boat or watching from the water?
 Let’s see!